 Why this programme

-In the master’s specialisation Legal Psychology, you’ll learn how to apply principles from cognitive and – to a lesser extent – clinical psychology to issues in the legal system.
-Questions that are typical for Legal Psychology are: ‘How reliable are eyewitness testimonies?’ and ‘Do serious criminals have brain dysfunctions that make them permanently dangerous to society?’.
+In the master’s specialisation Legal Psychology, you will learn how to apply principles from cognitive and applied social psychology to issues in the legal system.
+Questions that are typical for Legal Psychology are: “How reliable are eyewitnesses?’ and ‘How to conduct a proper investigative interview?”.
 Psychologists with a background in Legal Psychology ask questions that have direct relevance to the legal arena and conduct research to address these questions.

 Programme outline

-The specialisation in Legal Psychology is underpinned by two important elements: research and testing.
-The specialisation consists of five courses:
+The specialisation Legal Psychology is underpinned by two important elements: research and testing.
+The specialisation consists of five courses.

-• Eyewitnesses and victims: provides you with insight into the psychology of eyewitnesses and victims.
+- ‘Psychology of eyewitness testimony’ provides you with insight into the psychology of eyewitnesses.

-The literature for these courses consists of various research papers taken from experimental, applied and forensic psychiatric journals.
-During the second semester, you'll complete a research internship and write your thesis.
+The literature for these courses consists of individual research papers taken from experimental, applied, and forensic psychiatric journals.
+During the second semester, you complete a research internship and write your thesis.

 English, but with Dutch examples